leofdantas/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-To estipulate a value to substitute these NAs, I use the previous calculation of the average number of steps per 5-minute interval, filling the NAs entries accordingly.
-More specifically, I loop over the dataset and, if the observation is an NA, fill that with the average number of steps of its respective 5-minute interval.
+To produce a value to substitute these NAs observations, I use the previous calculation of the average number of steps per 5-minute interval, filling the NAs entries accordingly.
+More specifically, I loop over the dataset and, if an observation is NA, fill that entry with the average number of steps of its respective 5-minute interval.
 Given the size of the original dataset, I subset the NAs to execute the for loop and then merge the filled data with the original dataset.

 ```r